MichaelOreillyMor/BaseProject/Assets/Plugins/GFFramework/README.txt

 - I would like to implement it, but I didn't have time yet, I designed the framework over the idea of injecting dependencies in initialization methods or constructors.

+You repeat the Setup() and Unsetup() methods in a lot of classes, why don´t you use an interface?

+-The framework is a WIP I'm not sure of the parameters that those methods will need yet.
+ In the GameStates the Setup() is the composition root where I inject the dependencies of the classes needed for that state In the rest of classes the Setup(/* some params */) is where that dependencies are injected.

 3.---GameStates and GameManagers---